-The AD9520-0 serial control port is a flexible, synchronous serial communications port that allows an easy interface with many industry-standard microcontrollers and microprocessors.
-The AD9520-0 serial control port is compatible with most synchronous transfer formats, including Philips I2C, Motorola SPI, and Intel SSR protocols.
-The AD9520-0 I2C implementation deviates from the classic I2C specification on two specifications, and these deviations are documented in Table 14.
-The serial control port allows read/write access to all registers that configure the AD9520-0.
+The AD9520-2 serial control port is a flexible, synchronous serial communications port that allows an easy interface with many industry-standard microcontrollers and microprocessors.
+The AD9520-2 serial control port is compatible with most synchronous transfer formats, including Philips I2C, Motorola® SPI®, and Intel® SSR protocols.
+The AD9520-2 I2C implementation deviates from the classic I2C specification on two specifications, and these deviations are documented in Table 14 of this data sheet.
+The serial control port allows read/write access to all registers that configure the AD9520-2.